eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-property-in-node.md

     return {
       'ClassDeclaration, FunctionDeclaration'(node) {
         if (node.type === 'ClassDeclaration') {
-          console.log('This is a class declaration:', node);
+          // This is a class declaration;
         }
       },
     };